highmobility/vss-graphql-client-swift/README.md

 #### Known endpoint

-To run the demo, please follow these steps:
+To run the demo against a working GraphQL endpoint, please follow these steps:

 1. open `VSSGraphQL.xcodeproj`
 2. choose `Demo` as the target from top left and run it